ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/cluster-installation.md

 wget https://raw.githubusercontent.com/ant-media/Scripts/master/install_mongodb.sh && chmod +x install_mongodb.sh
 ```

 Then run it and the latest version of MongoDB will be installed.
+If you run it without parameters, authentication will not be enabled.

 ```shell
 ./install_mongodb.sh
 ```
+If you run it with `--auto-create` parameter it will be enabled authentication.

 After MongoDB 4.4, if the amount of open files ulimit is below 64000, you may encounter a startup error.
 For this, add the following lines under `/etc/security/limits.conf`